kingaa/kingaa.github.io/mac-fortran.md

 xcode-select --install
 ```

-This should have the result of installing command-line versions of all the tools you'll need to compile C and FORTRAN code.
 To test it, try to install **pomp** from source.
 To do so, run the following in an **R** session